flatCore/cookies.mod/readme.md

 1. Download the latest Version from flatCore.org or github.com
 2. Unzip the file and upload the folder __cookies.mod__ into the directory *modules*.
 3. Open the Backend and go to the Addons Section.
-The installation will run automatic if you open publisher for the first time
+The installation will run automatic if you open cookies.mod for the first time

 #### Preferences